-Over the northern Ross Sea Shelf a multi-year satellite record highlights a persistent pattern in the distribution of the summer bloom over MB and PB.
-While there are similarities between both banks, there are critical differences in local physical oceanography and biogeochemistry associated with each bank that persistently support greater phytoplankton biomass over central PB compared to central MB.
+Over the northern Ross Sea Shelf a multi-year satellite record highlights a persistent asymmetric pattern in the distribution of the summer bloom over MB and PB.
+While there are similarities between both banks, there are critical differences in local physical oceanography and biogeochemistry associated with each bank that support greater phytoplankton biomass over central PB.

 The MLDs estimated over central PB were well defined and persistent with an average depth shallower than 40 meters.
-The relatively weaker currents due to weaker tides compared to those over MB likely leads to the more persistent, homogeneous and shallower MLDs (Figure 6).
-Conversely, MB is characterized by stronger tidal currents and weaker surface stratification (Figures 5 and 6).
-Under these conditions, MLDs were defined with greater uncertainty due to a more gradual density gradient in the upper 100 m of the water column, lacking the homogenous surface layer that persisted over PB.
+The relatively weaker mean currents compared to those over MB likely leads to the more persistent, homogeneous and shallower MLDs and longer surface residence times (Figures 3, 5 and 6).
+Conversely, the narrower MB is characterized by stronger mean currents and less homogeneous surface mixed layers